You are here

 Students take two prerequisites at North Bennet Street School: Fundamentals of Fine Woodworking and Fundamentals of Machine Woodworking to ensure competency and safe practices in the facilities of both institutions.
 The certificate program begins with foundation courses in design process and the history of furniture.
 The program then progresses to a sequence of studio courses that allow students to develop projects of increasing complexity, rooted in their personal vision and artistic identity.
 The Furniture Certificate culminates in a major project coupled with a Professional Practice seminar to aid students in understanding design industry standards and practices for a facile transition into the workplace.

-Students who complete the Furniture Design Certificate Program are expected to be able to demonstrate the following learning outcomes for successful entry into professional design practice.
+Students who complete the Furniture Design Certificate are expected to be able to demonstrate the following learning outcomes, which are necessary for successful entry into professional design practice.

 - Develop skills to support the furniture design process, such as researching different styles and artists’ work, sketching, sourcing material and building models

 - Gain fluency in different methodologies of visualizing and communicating furniture designs

 - Develop good working habits & self-discipline in the process from design to studio practice

 - Have a general awareness of the historical development and social history of furniture in America as a context for creative work

 - Develop competencies in woodworking for the creation of studio furniture